-I know, I know, a few months back now I proclaimed, in this esteemed organ no less, that cocaine is the shittest drug.
-I don't know what my cup of organic fennel tea had been laced with that morning but I've been kicking myself ever since.
-Yes, coke is a heinous, draining, boring thing, a drug for all the latent and not so latent narcissists out there, a means of turning five minutes of quick small talk about work into five solid hours of grinding soliloquy, but there is something worse.
+I know, I know—a few months back I proclaimed that cocaine is the shittest drug.
+I don't know what my cup of organic fennel tea had been laced with that morning, but I've been kicking myself ever since.
+Yes, coke is a heinous, draining, boring thing—a drug for all the latent and not so latent narcissists out there, a means of turning five minutes of quick small talk about work into five solid hours of grinding soliloquy.
+But there is something worse.
 And that something is ketamine.

 Ketamine, a powerful anaesthetic that's often administered to patients suffering from chronic pain, has taken up residency in the public consciousness as a horse tranquilizer.
 Maybe it's the horse connection that means the broader population rarely think of it as a recreational drug.
-Ketamine, with its associations to war zone surgery and large animals that need immediate taming, carries heavy-duty connotations.
-A nation of parents find themselves reasoning that surely anything that'd have Shergar snoring isn't the kind of thing my son or daughter is bunging up their nostrils on a Friday night.
+Ketamine, with its associations with war zone surgery and large animals that need immediate taming, carries heavy-duty connotations.
+Parents find themselves reasoning that surely anything that'd have Shergar snoring isn't the kind of thing my son or daughter is bunging up their nostrils on a Friday night.

 Drugs have their milieu, their user base, and ketamine is very much for students.
 The word itself conjures up images of dismal slabs of cheap MDF layered with an inch-thick coating of waterlogged rolling papers, puffy filters, and clumps of tatty Cutter's Choice that dominate every lounge in every student house in the land like a poorly maintained tombstone.
 I see the table, I can smell spilled beer and musty clothes, and I can hear the sound of line after line being snorted.
 And I feel a bit sick.